yacn/istd-builder/nodejs/readme.md

   * `cp config/config.template.json config/config.json`
   * `cp config/mainconfig.template.js config/mainconfig.js`
   * `cp config/creds.template.js config/creds.js`
+* init istd folder
+    * `mkdir -p istd`
 * Copy template from templates/ to input/ and fill in new assignments.
 Scraper may autogenerate this when done.
 E.g. `cp templates/assignments_template.csv input/assignments_template.csv` Type in new assignemnt
 * Settings
     * Backup from istudiez a new db file to the `input/` folder and change file name in `config/mainconfig.js` **inputFile** to match input.
+        * create any new courses first before running a backup
         * In istudiez click on `Data > Create Data Backup`
     * Setup proper inputs in the new config files under `config`